ONLYOFFICE/onlyoffice-owncloud-web/README.md

 * Community Edition (`onlyoffice-documentserver` package)
 * Enterprise Edition (`onlyoffice-documentserver-ee` package)

+## ONLYOFFICE Docs editions

+ONLYOFFICE offers different versions of its online document editors that can be deployed on your own servers.

 The table below will help you to make the right choice.

 | Pricing and licensing | Community Edition | Enterprise Edition |